sci-42ver/SICP_SDF/README.md

    - By seeing their pdf's, they are mainly directly book exercises.
 - [old ~~project~~ assignment implementation 2009 (partial)](https://buffer.rajpatil.dev/%2F20240410114903-mit_ocw_6_945_aiasp.html) and [2019 (only have the project solution)](https://github.com/bmitc/mit-6.945-project) (weird still [can't find its fork](https://github.com/bmitc/mit-6.945-project/forks?include=active&page=1&period=&sort_by=stargazer_counts))
   TODO [project](https://groups.csail.mit.edu/mac/users/gjs/6.945/final-project.pdf) needs team and is a bit general about "symbolic-manipulation software".
+  - It doesn't say what "some ideas" are (also for https://groups.csail.mit.edu/mac/users/gjs/6.945/red-tape.pdf, FAQ and Overview).
+    > If you don’t come up with a great IDEA yourself, we *have some ideas that you might pursue*.
+You will be expected to write elegant code that can be easily read and understood by us
 - I only find one 2009 [video lectues](https://archive.org/details/adventures-in-advanced-symbolic-programming)
   - https://news.ycombinator.com/item?id=23599794
     > but the entire class is centered around psets